vitotai/BrewPiLess/doc/PressureMonitor.md

 The pressure transducers supported are something like this: [Pressure Transducer](http://www.auberins.com/index.php?main_page=product_info&cPath=38&products_id=311).
 Using other types might be possible, but the output should be linear voltage.

 ### ADC
-On-board ADC, A0, and external ADS1115 can be used to read from the transducer.
+On-board ADC, A0 of ESP8266, 36 of ESP32, and external ADS1115 can be used to read from the transducer.

+#### ESP8266 bulit-in ADC, A0
 The reading of A0, on-board ADC, is not stable when WiFi is activated, because ESP8266 uses the ADC for WiFi related tasks.
 Therefore, it is highly recommended to use external ADS1115 when **controlling** is required.

 ADC of ESP8266 reads voltage from 0-1.0V, and there are resistors on D1 mini, and NodeMcu, to make ADC input range 0-3.3v.
 A resistor might be needed to extend the range 0-5v.

+### ESP32
+Only ADC1 is allowed.
+Pin 36 is choosen by default.
+ADC of ESP32 isn't linear, and calibration is necessary.
+The calibration recommended by the the chip vendor has been adapted.
+However, the result might not be satisfiying.

+### ADS1115
+Connect I2C of ADS1115, and A0 to the transducer.
+Connect ADDR, address selection pin, to GND, so that the address is 0x48.
+**I2C LCDs of address 0x48 are unusable unless disabling ADS1115 support.**

 **ADS1115 Gain/Max input voltage** should be set according to the real value of the transducer.
 The bigger the maximum voltage, the lower the resolution.
-It is only applicable when ADS1115 is used.

 | Max Voltage | resolution |
 | ------- |---- |